khorsthuis/Dissertation/README.md

 In order to show the workings of the algorithm, a gui was created that lets users interact with the code and run simulations to see how the programatic logic handles different scenario's.

+A .jar package can be found in under the Dissertation/out/artifacts/Dissertation_jar filepath.
+This can be ran to show the end-result of this code.